wuxb45/remixdb/README.md

 * *WAL recovery*: The log-recovery process has not been implemented.
 Currently RemixDB performs a final compaction upon closing so all the data will be available when it gets reopened.
 When a process running RemixDB crashes or gets killed, data buffered in the WAL will not be read.
-TODO: implement the full WAL mechainisms to provide the same crash-recovery semantics of LevelDB.
+TODO: implement the full WAL mechainisms to provide the same log-recovery semantics of LevelDB.

 # Getting Started

-The `xdbdemo.c` contains sample code that uses the `remixdb_*` functions.
-These functions present a clean programming interface without using special data types or structures.

 RemixDB by default uses `liburing` (`io_uring`) and thus requires a Linux kernel >= 5.1.
 It also works with POSIX AIO on all supported platforms but the performance can be affected.